 Many vegetable varieties that are grown here, require pollination from insects, like those of the brassica family.
-Broccoli, kale, cucumbers, and a new favorite of mine, kohlrabi, are only a few brassicas grown here that rely on the bees.
-Without them, these plants would not be able to set seed or form healthy fruits.
+But these plants only require pollination by insects in order to set seed.
+Most of us don’t grow these plants for seed here, none the less, it’s still an important part of understanding how these plants grow.
+Broccoli, kale, cabbage and a new favorite of mine, kohlrabi, are only a few brassicas grown here.
+Many of the common brassicas we see are actually hybrids of the cabbage plant.
+That’s right, brussel sprouts, cauliflower and even broccoli were invented by us human vegetable lovers.
 Many brassicas like cooler growing conditions, so they can really thrive here, and I have been fortunate to get 2 crops from some thanks to the high tunnel.
 A new favorite of mine, kohlrabi originating in Asia, is a cold tolerant veggie ready for harvest typically in the fall.
 My first encounter with kohlrabi was thanks to another local producer.
 He grows some of the most delicious giant vegetables I have seen around here, and his kohlrabi was comparable to the size of a bowling ball.
 One weighing in at over 8 lbs!
 I have had so many questions on this vegetable in the last few years, as I have found many people around here have no idea what it is or what it looks like.
 It is an easy vegetable to grow, and it is a great filler in so many recipes.
 You can eat it raw, saute or grill it, and I love to add it to stir fries and stews.
 It has a mild flavor, and comes in purple or white shades of outer skin, which is removed before cooking or eating.
 Its large green leaves are also popular as a collard type, for cooking.
 Our rabbits love it too.
 It can be stored for several weeks when purchased as a fresh variety.